 ‘Most kitchen renovations start with the old kitchen going in a skip, but if you want to keep new kitchen costs to a minimum, think about what’s saveable,’ says experienced renovator Jason Orme.

 ‘In many cases the carcasses can be reused and, with a bit of work and new doors, will look as good as new.
-Worktops – particularly if they are solid granite or quartz – can be recut, saving you hundreds of pounds. ’If you have too few units, you may be able to buy more, or opt to use them on just one wall.
-Alternatively, consider using old units if you are planning a utility room.
+Countertops – particularly if they are solid granite or quartz – can be recut, saving you hundreds of pounds. ’If you have too few units, you may be able to buy more, or opt to use them on just one wall.
+Alternatively, consider using old units if you are planning a utility room too.’

 Just because your old kitchen is no longer to your taste, doesn’t mean it is scrap.
-If you’re not reusing existing materials such as floorboards, doors, radiators and units, they can be sold.
+If you’re not re-using existing materials such as floorboards, doors, radiators and units, they can be sold and the money can go towards your new kitchen costs.
 Try Ebay, Gumtree or contact your local reclamation yard.

-Reducing wastage will also reduce your kitchen remodelling costs as you may not need to pay for a skip or disposal.
-Bear in mind, too, that you can dispose of waste at your local council tip for free, whereas tradespeople will have to pay.
+Reducing wastage could also reduce the cost of your new kitchen, as you may not need to pay for a skip or disposal.

-Remodelling and reusing existing space can solve many of the frustrations you have with your inherited kitchen.
-‘Modern requirements for utility rooms, drying rooms and even larders can often be satisfied by making use of what’s already there,’ says Jason.
+Remodelling and re-using existing space can solve many of the frustrations you have with your inherited kitchen.
+‘Modern requirements for utility rooms, drying rooms and even larders can often be satisfied by making use of what’s already there,’ says Orme.

 ‘The obvious merging of a dining and kitchen area by knocking through could easily add two metres of space for a walk-in larder or utility room, for instance.
 This takes the pressure off the new kitchen when it comes to kitchen storage and usability, reducing new kitchen costs and minimising disruption.’

-5. Reduce structural alterations in a kitchen remodel
+6. Reduce structural alterations in a kitchen renovation

-If you do not need to extend, then linking the old and new spaces so they flow seamlessly is not something to compromise on, but costs can often be reduced through value engineering.
-‘For instance, retaining part of the existing walls or introducing a steel or concrete column can shorten spans and reduce the size and cost of the steel beams required,’ says Michael.
-‘And it’s better value to add a square-shaped extension with a simple pitched roof, instead of adding complicated curves and angles.’
+If you do not need to extend, then linking the old and new spaces so they flow seamlessly is not something to compromise on, but costs can often be reduced through thoughtful design.

-6. Choose end-of-line kitchens to cut new kitchen costs
+7. Choose end-of-line or display kitchens to cut new kitchen costs

 No one will ever know if your 'new kitchen' once stood in a showroom and you paid a bargain ex-display kitchen price.